gmr/consulate/README.rst

 Consulate: A Consul Client Library
 ==================================

-Consulate is a Python client library for the Consul service discovery and configuration system.
+Consulate is a Python client library and set of application for the Consul service discovery and configuration system.

 |Version| |Downloads| |Status| |Coverage| |License|